JerrymiahPM/Roblox-Scripting/Intro.md

 In the code above, we use two keywords.  `local` and `function`.
 The `local` keyword makes it local, and the `function` keyword tells Roblox it's going to be a function.
 Instead of using `=`, we just put the name and then () which we will talk about later.
 Click enter and another keyword `end` will pop up, if it doesn't, make one.
 The `end` keyword marks the end of the function.
 Put the code inside the function and when you call the function, the code will run.
 Let me show you an example of a function.

 ![](https://i.imgur.com/hCmbXqt.png)

+Here's what the code above does.

+- Defines a variable called `str` and assigns the string `Hello World` to it.
+- We define a function called `Func` and inside, we call another built-in function called `print()`.
+If you don't know what print does, then idk what to do.
+- We pass in the **parameter**, `str`.
+- Then, the most important part, we call it with `Func()`, and it runs the code inside it.